All for Peace: History

 All for Peace was set up in 2004 as a joint initiative of Givat Haviva's Jewish-Arab Center for Peace, an Israeli organization, and Biladi, a Palestinian publishing company.
-It's co-directors are Jewish Israeli Mossi Raz and Palestinian Maysa Baransi-Siniora.
+Its co-directors are Jewish Israeli Mossi Raz and Palestinian Maysa Baransi-Siniora.
 It was the first radio station staffed by Israelis and Palestinians to broadcast in both Arabic and Hebrew.
 The original plan for the station was to host shows in both Arabic and Hebrew to promote intercultural awareness between Arabs and Jews in their own languages.
 English broadcasts were added not long after the station started because, according to Maysa Baransi-Siniora, "English is a language that both sides understand."
 In 2004, when the station started, content was initially generated in Jerusalem and broadcast over the Internet while the station waited for their radio transmitter to be released by Israeli customs officials in Tel Aviv.
 The station regarded broadcasting over the FM band as important because many potential listeners did not have Internet access.
 Although the station had been provided with rights to one of the Palestinian Authority's approved radio frequencies, bureaucratic difficulties at a time when there were poor relations between Israel and the Palestinian Authority and no peace negotiations delayed the transmitter's delivery to Ramallah for several months.
 After some initial delays, the station started broadcasting from Ramallah in the West Bank but its offices and recording studio, where programs are recorded and uploaded to the Internet, are in East Jerusalem.
 The station was conceived as a replacement for Abie Nathan's Voice of Peace radio station that stopped broadcasting in 1993.
 A small difference in the spelling between the Hebrew names of the stations was used to differentiate between them.